SebastianElvis/english-research-lint/README.md

 ### 2.2.
 Use strong verbs

-All "to be" verbs and weak verbs should be replaced.
+All "to be" verbs and weak verbs should be replaced by more informative words.

 "To be" verbs: